-24/7 crisis counseling by phone, with translation services for non-English speakers.
+24/7 crisis counseling by phone, with interpretation services for non-English speakers.

 A place for county employees and residents to report suspected fraud, abuse of position, and misuse of county resources.